gvallarelli/oq-hazard-modeller/docs/source/user/configuration.rst

     property_name: value

-Input/Output files
+Input, output files
 -------------------------------------------------------------------------------

-MToolkit needs for its execution an earthquake catalogue in `csv` format and a source model in the `Nrml`_ format, it's also important to specify where results of computation should be stored.
+MToolkit needs for its execution an :ref:`earthquake catalogue in csv format
+<catalogue>` and a :ref:`source model<area_source>` in the `Nrml`_ format,
+it is also important to specify where results of computation should be stored.
 These values should be filled inside the configuration file in:

 .. code-block:: yaml
     :linenos: